Absolute geometry: Relation to other geometries

 Ordered geometry is a common foundation of both absolute and affine geometry.

 The geometry of special relativity has been developed starting with nine axioms and eleven propositions of absolute geometry.
 The authors Edwin B. Wilson and Gilbert N. Lewis then proceed beyond absolute geometry when they introduce hyperbolic rotation as the transformation relating two frames of reference.

 Hilbert planes

 A plane that satisfies Hilbert's Incidence, Betweenness and Congruence axioms is called a Hilbert plane.
 Hilbert planes are models of absolute geometry.

 Incompleteness

 Absolute geometry is an incomplete axiomatic system, in the sense that one can add extra independent axioms without making the axiom system inconsistent.
-One can extend absolute geometry by adding different axioms about parallel lines and get incompatible but consistent axiom systems, giving rise to Euclidean or hyperbolic geometry.
+One can extend absolute geometry by adding various axioms about parallel lines and get mutually incompatible but internally consistent axiom systems, giving rise to Euclidean or hyperbolic geometry.
 Thus every theorem of absolute geometry is a theorem of hyperbolic geometry and Euclidean geometry.
 However the converse is not true.